+because...

+My family is still

-because ...
+special because ± am

-My family is still special because I am happy I have more report to that love and care about me.
-It still have fun and my parent don't fught, they work out things for me but also let me choose what I wont and put me first before there problems
+happy ± have more

+People to that love

+and care about me.

+± still have funded

+my parent don't

+tight; they work out

+things for me but also

+let me choose what ±

+wont and put me firs

+before there problems